-The past one and half years have been one of the most difficult times for the businesses that operate and allocate IT resources for production.
-Subsequent lockdowns, global pandemic shifts have questioned the IT strategy for today’s businesses seeking transformation.
-CIO’s across the globe are utilizing state-of-art strategies to rebuild their IT strategy for sustainable progress.
+The past two and half years have been one of the most difficult times for the businesses that operate and allocate IT resources for production.
+Subsequent lockdowns and global pandemic shifts have questioned the IT strategy for today’s businesses seeking transformation.
+CIOs across the globe are utilizing state-of-art strategies to rebuild their IT strategy for sustainable progress.
 However, there are still a few factors that are challenging CIOs in crystallizing their AI strategy to achieve synergy.

 The adoption and integration of the newest trends in technologies like IoT, Augmented Reality, Computer Vision, etc., have seen increasing demand.
 CIOs have already tested these technologies at a scale before indulging them in operations.
-But, the question is to leverage these technologies to work together for achieving higher business objectives at scale remains still.
+But, the question is to leveraging these technologies to work together to achieve higher business objectives at scale remains still.
 In this post, you will read why it is important for CIOs to rethink their IT strategy and how they can do it.

 Building a crystalized IT strategy – why is it important?